Company Information - AIM Rule 26 Compliance

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The Group’s principle risks, and plans to mitigate these risks, are identified and set out in the Company’s Annual Report.
+The Group’s principal risks, and plans to mitigate these risks, are identified and set out in the Company’s Annual Report.

 The Board considers carefully the key risks impacting upon the Group based on the information presented to it and makes key decisions taking into account a range of risks, both internal and external to the Company, including its supply chain.